Schedule Service

 When the Civil War erupted, William Tecumseh Sherman found his true calling.
 He returned to the military to serve the Union and quickly rose through the ranks, becoming one of President Lincoln’s most effective generals.
 Sherman believed that to achieve a lasting peace, the Union needed to do more than just defeat Confederate armies; it had to break the South’s entire capacity and will to fight.
 This philosophy shaped his most famous campaigns and left a permanent mark on American military history.

-Becoming a Top Union Commander
+How Sherman Became a Top Union General

 When the war began, Sherman rejoined the army.
 His early experiences in battles like Bull Run and Shiloh were challenging, but they showcased his resilience and strategic thinking.
 He formed a close partnership with Ulysses S. Grant, and together, they achieved major victories.
 When Grant was promoted to lead all Union armies, he trusted Sherman to take his place as the top commander in the West.
 This promotion gave Sherman the authority to lead a massive force and execute the bold strategies he had been developing.
 He was now a primary architect of the Union’s path to victory.